Building Python function-based components

 The Kubeflow Pipelines SDK uses the following rules to define the input and output parameter names in your component’s interface:

-• If the argument name ends with _file, the parameter name is the argument name with the trailing _file removed.
+, the parameter name is the argument name with the trailing_path

-• If you return a single small value from your component using the return statement, the output parameter is named output.
+removed. - If you return a single small value from your component using the

 Otherwise, the Kubeflow Pipelines SDK uses the argument name as the parameter name.